jim-y/wapidi/README.md

 In this example we didn't use the `route` object for anything, but it is possible to implement the require role middleware different.

-1. we can create a custom decorator factory to decorate the meta object with a require role
+1. we can create a custom decorator factory to decorate the route object with a role property
-2. then write a middleware to validate the meta object (= route object) against the access token
+2. then write a middleware to validate the route object against the role info from an access token

 Example: